Project manager, Berlin

 I joined IVU after studying mathematics and working as a consultant.
-I work in the project area, and deal mainly with customers in Switzerland and Luxembourg – my work is focused on project management there.
+I work in the project area and deal mainly with major railway customers.
+The focus of my work here is project management.
 Accordingly, I have lots of contact with people.
 My work consists of communication.
 The biggest challenge here is implementing individual customer requests in a technically and professionally viable and appropriate way.
 I am a sort of interface between customers and Development, and communicate and translate in both directions.
 What I particularly like about this is that I can manage and satisfy both sides to a certain extent.
 This also enables me to play a part in enhancing our software.

 What do you like most about IVU?

-I find it exciting that we can achieve relevant and visible results in public transport with our work.
+I find it exciting that, through our work, we can achieve useful and tangible results in public transport.

 There's also the working environment, the team spirit and the motivation of each individual.
 Everyone is open, solution-oriented and committed.
 I get the impression that everyone also really enjoys what they're doing.
 Another thing is the helpfulness at IVU – there's always enough time to help someone.
-I also really like the autonomous organisation and working as well as the flexibility at IVU – in the project area in particular, there are always “busy spells”, and I love the fact that there is the opportunity for a “rest period” at IVU to make up for this.
+I also really like not only being able to organise my schedule and work independently, but also the flexibility here at IVU.
+In the project area in particular, we always have busy spells, and I love the fact that we can always take time off in lieu at IVU to make up for this.